 Top 4 Supplements to Improve Sleep

 My main action tips here are:

-1. Remove as many toxins from the diet as possible that could contribute to gut damage.
+- Remove as many toxins from the diet as possible that could contribute to gut damage.
 This includes pesticides, heavy metals, mold, and fungus.

-3. Find out if you have any food sensitivities.
+- Find out if you have any food sensitivities.
 It is possible that foods you are eating every day are damaging your gut even though you don’t feel any different after eating them.
 Common ones are eggs, dairy, nightshade vegetables, grains, and caffeine.

 Healing Diet

 The three major issues that were just outlined can be addressed nutritionally by following the healing diet guidelines here.
 This type of nutrition plan maximizes the nutrients you are getting from your food while also limiting toxins and sensitive foods that may be causing you trouble.

 By following this style of eating you empower your own body to balance blood sugar, obtain the nutrients it needs, and give the gut a chance to heal any damage it may have.

-In addition to following a healing diet, there are certain supplements that can help boost the quality of your sleep: some for daily use and some only recommended for occasional use.
+In addition to following a healing diet, certain supplements can help boost the quality of your sleep: some for daily use and some only recommended for occasional use.

 Good Sleep Hygiene

-This includes things like having your room cool and as dark as possible, wearing a sleep mask and avoiding bright lights in the evening.
+This includes things like having your room cool and as dark as possible, wearing a sleep mask, and avoiding bright lights in the evening.
 The following strategies are things you can start implementing right away to ensure you are getting the sleep you need to be on your game all the time.

+Top 4 Supplements to Improve Sleep